D-Chandrahas/stable-diffusion/README.md

 - The results are not yet perfect but can be improved by using a combination of prompt weighting, prompt engineering and testing out multiple values of the `--strength` argument.

-- _Suggestions to improve the inpainting algorithm are most welcome_.

-<h1 align="center">Using the Gradio GUI</h1>
+# Using the Gradio GUI

 - You can also use the built-in gradio interface for `img2img`, `txt2img` & `inpainting` instead of the command line interface.

-Activate the conda environment and install the latest version of gradio using `pip install gradio`,
+- Activate the conda environment and

-- Run img2img using `python optimizedSD/img2img_gradio.py`, txt2img using `python optimizedSD/txt2img_gradio.py` and inpainting using `python optimizedSD/inpaint_gradio.py`.
+  - Run img2img using `python optimizedSD/img2img_gradio.py`,
+  - txt2img using `python optimizedSD/txt2img_gradio.py` and
+  - inpainting using `python optimizedSD/inpaint_gradio.py`.

 - img2img_gradio.py has a feature to crop input images.
 Look for the pen symbol in the image box after selecting the image.

-<h1 align="center">Arguments</h1>
+# Arguments

 ## `--seed`